ppreshant/flow_cytometry/notes-flowcytometry.md

 ### Plotting - matplotlib
 - [ ] Plot the initial and final event count (x-axis) by well name (short, y-axis) for easy identification of outliers and mis-processed wells.
 Or do a side by side scatter plot, labelling only the outliers (outside 2 SD..?). _requires deep dive into matplotlib :(_
+- [ ] (_~ not urgent_) figure out the best channel to plot during `flowcal` processing
 - [ ] (_ignore, can do in R_) Add sample names to the plot using `plt.legend(list of names in the same order, loc = 'best')`
   - [ ] Or figure out what variable in the .fcs file is being made the title of the plots?
 - [ ] Figure out how to compose multiple data into a matplotlib by colour etc. -- Don't know if it will work as good as ggplot; and if FlowCal does it automatically as flowworkspace
 - [ ] Add sample names to the median violin plots? [docs matplotlib](https://matplotlib.org/stable/gallery/statistics/customized_violin.html#sphx-glr-gallery-statistics-customized-violin-py)

 ### File/fcs handling
 - [x] Is pData saved with `write.FCS()`? _NO; needs to me remade